Chocolate Agar: Composition, Preparation, Uses

 2. Keep the tubes in a slanted position and let them solidify.

-Chocolate agar slants appear brown to brownish-red color.
-They should be stored at 4°C when not in use and warmed to room temperature (25°C) before use.
+This agar slants appear brown to brownish-red color.
+Store these at 4°C when not in use and warmed to room temperature (25°C) before use.

 Colony Morphology

-Almost all organisms grow on chocolate agar giving grey colonies of various sizes.
-However, since it is used specifically to isolate fastidious pathogens such as Neisseria and Haemophilus, their colony morphologies are described below.
+Almost all organisms grow on this agar giving grey colonies of various sizes.
+However, it’s use is specifically to isolate fastidious pathogens such as Neisseria and Haemophilus, their colony morphologies are below.

 OrganismColony morphology